Eosinophilic Colitis Diagnosis

 Your child’s doctor may do some tests to find out how many eosinophils are in the colon.
 These tests include an endoscopy or colonoscopy.
 We also call these tests upper and lower scopes.

 During an upper scope, your child’s doctor will put a small tube down the esophagus and into the stomach.
 During a lower scope, a lighted tube is put into the anus, rectum and large intestine.
-The patient is under anesthesia for the scopes.
+Your child will be under anesthesia for the scopes.
 The scope is done as an outpatient visit in same-day surgery.
-During the scopes, small samples of tissue are taken from the gastrointestinal tract.
+During the scopes, small samples of tissue are taken from the gastrointestinal (GI) tract.
 These are called biopsies.

-A doctor will look at these in order to diagnose EoC:
+A doctor will look at the following to diagnose EoC:

 - Symptoms